War of the Polish Succession: Northern Italy

+Southern Italy

 In southern Italy, the Austrians, choosing a strategy of defending a large number of fortresses, were soundly defeated.
 Don Carlos assembled an army composed primarily of Spaniards, but also including some troops from France and Savoy.
 Moving south through the Papal States, his army flanked the frontline Austrian defense at Mignano, forcing them to retreat into the fortress at Capua.
 He was then practically welcomed into Naples by the city fathers, as the Austrian viceroy had fled toward Bari, and the fortresses held by the Austrians in the city were quickly captured.
-While maintaining a blockade of the largest Austrian holdings at Capua and Gaeta, a large portion of the allied army gave chase to the remaining Austrian forces.
+While maintaining a blockade of the largest Austrian fortresses at Capua and Gaeta, a large portion of the allied army gave chase to the remaining Austrian forces.
 These finally attempted a stand in late May, and were defeated at Bitonto.
 Capua and Gaeta were then properly besieged while Austrian fortresses in Sicily were quickly subdued.
 Gaeta surrendered in August, and Capua held out until November when its commander, Otto Ferdinand von Abensberg und Traun, finally negotiated surrender terms when he ran out of ammunition.
-The Jacobite pretender to the thrones of United Kingdom and France, Charles Edward Stuart, who was under 14 then, also participated in the French and Spanish siege of Gaeta, making his first exposure to battle.
+The Jacobite pretender's heir, Charles Edward Stuart, who was under 14 then, also participated in the French and Spanish Siege of Gaeta, making his first exposure to battle.

 The armies in northern Italy suffered significantly over the winter, with significant losses to disease and desertion.
 For the 1735 campaign the allied forces in northern Italy came under the command of the Duke de Noailles, elevated to Marshal after his successful contributions to the Rhine campaign.
 They were also joined by Spanish forces in May, now available after the successes in the south.
 In response to this threat, Königsegg retreated into the Bishopric of Trent, but leaving the fortress city of Mantua well-defended.
 At this point divisions between the allies became clear, as Spain laid claim to Mantua, and also refused to guarantee Milan to Charles Emmanuel.
 In response, Charles Emmanuel refused to allow his siege equipment to be used against Mantua.
 As a result, the Franco-Spanish army was unable to do more than blockade the city.
 When Charles Emmanuel withdrew his forces from the area, the allies were forced to retreat, and the beleaguered Austrians capitalized, eventually recovering most of Milan against little opposition in November.